dukendev/GenericGallery/README.md

 - AndroidX Core Splash Screen API
 > An API introduced in Android 12 and higher that allows for the creation of splash screens.
 It provides a seamless and customizable transition from app launch to the main activity.

-Please refer to the official documentation of each library for detailed information and usage guidelines.